Modular-Game-Components/punyecs/README.md

 - **Esper** — you want a mature, widely-used, performance-oriented ECS, and you're comfortable with the classic "entities are IDs, components are separate objects" model.
 - **punyecs** — you want your entities to stay as normal Python objects (dataclasses you can pass around, inspect, and extend), you like declaring filters inline via `subject_to`, and you're building something small-to-medium where Esper's performance headroom isn't the deciding factor.

-For a more detailed comparisonn see [this section](https://punyecs.readthedocs.io/en/latest/esper.html) of the documentation.
+For a more detailed comparison see [this section](https://punyecs.readthedocs.io/en/latest/esper.html) of the documentation.

 # Documentation